Samreay/DSGoPipeline/README.md

 ## How do we promote a given model to production?

 If we want hands on review, this is super easy.
 Simply go to the experiment, find the "best performing" algorithm that you want to be staged, and then click on it.
+We might decide, for example, that the run with the minimum MAE is the one we want, so we can sort the runs on MAE and pick the lowest one, clicking into it.
 Under artifacts, click on model, and you'll see *Register Model*.
 So I made a new one, called BestModel, which is now registered.

 I can then transition the model into either staging or production, by clicking on it again.
 Let's move it into production.
 But now, how can we use it?

+Note: access tracked models by going to `localhost:5000/#/models`

-For an example using it via the API, see the `get_prod_model.ipynb`.
+For an example fetching this model via the API, see the `get_prod_model.ipynb`.

 We can also serve it locally (or deploy it to SageMaker, AzureML, Spark, etc).
-Here is the command to do it locally (note the source of the model)
+Here is the command to do it locally (note the source of the model, which is printed out when you run the notebook above, and you'll have to change this to your location)

-`mlflow models serve -m ftp://user:12345@127.0.0.1:2121/artifacts/1/4fa0fc38c81d4bd8a2c74fe6467cf104/artifacts/model -p 8003`
+`mlflow models serve -m file:///home/samreay/mlruns/1/f0fd5630bb234ba89295d7d34b47254b/artifacts/model -p 8003 --no-conda`

+which will expose an endpoint you can use directly to run model predictions without having to run literally any code on your own.
+If you run the above line (in a new terminal window) and then (in yet another new terminal window) run this curl, you should get back predictions:

+`curl -d '{"columns": ["windspeed", "temperature", "rad_horizontal", "rad_diffuse"], "data": [[2, 20, 100, 100]]}' -H 'Content-Type: application/json; format=pandas-split' -X POST localhost:8003/invocations`

 Once we do have a model that is in production, we can use the code from `get_prod_model.ipynb` and incorportate that into our weekly reports and dashboard, solving that issue completely.